What Do You Need to Know before Getting Tow Truck Insurance?

 - Safety Programs: Do you have the state-recommended safety programs in place?
 This affects the insurance cost as well.

 Towing is a lucrative business, but if you don’t insure your company against any major fallouts, you might be forced to spend a lot of your hard-earned money on damage control.
-A qualified insurance agent with expertise in the towing industry will be able to help you navigate the processes involved in buying the right insurance policy.
-At East Insurance Group, our agents are just a phone call away and available 24/7 for your assistance.
+A qualified insurance representative with expertise in the towing industry will be able to help you navigate the processes involved in buying the right insurance policy.
+At East Insurance Group, our representatives are just a phone call away and available 24/7 for your assistance.
 Give us a call today for a quote.

 Ready to Start?